vgavara/haversine-ts/README.md

 - Allows calculating distances between to points in metres, kilometres or miles.
 - Allows using decimal degree (DD) or degrees minutes seconds (DMS) coordinates.
+- Allows calculating start and end bearings of a path between two points.
 - Allows specifying custom sphere radius (default is Earth equatorial radius).

 ## At a glance